Littledogdudu/ConsoleLog/README.en_US.md

 if you want to run this project, please modify the local path.
 ![modifyLocal](https://github.com/Littledogdudu/ConsoleLog/blob/master/.github/readme/buildModifyLocal.png)

+Sorry, jsp not support
+You can use the plugin on html code, but be careful: the statement is not removed if there is a syntax error after inserting the expression, because the PSI tree structure is chaotic at this point

 > The idea from vscode plugin [turbo console log](https://github.com/Chakroun-Anas/turbo-console-log)
 <!-- Plugin description end -->